Pirate FlagPirates and PrivateersPirate Flag

 Review by Irwin Bryan

 Although some Royal Navy officers in the Age of Sail never heard their ship’s guns fire in earnest, Admiral James Saumarez was in numerous actions and major fleet battles during his career.
-Previous writers chose to omit a number of these episodes or intentionally focus on just one campaign in Saumarez’s long career.
-Sometimes they were so determined to include every aspect of their research that the end result is a bare recitation of the facts without any excitement for the reader.
-Here, Mr. Sullivan has produced a book that is both complete and interesting at the same time.
+Previous writers chose to omit a number of these episodes or intentionally focused on just one campaign in Saumarez’s long career.
+Sometimes, they were so determined to include every aspect of their research that the end result was a bare recitation of the facts without any excitement for the reader.
+Here, Anthony Sullivan has produced a book that is both complete and interesting at the same time.

 Within this work are maps of Saumarez’s areas of operation and diagrams of fleet battles and squadron or single-ship actions.
 Source notes are found after the text concludes.
 An extensive bibliography is followed by an equally detailed index.

-Saumarez was also involved in the battles of Long Island and White Plains before becoming Admiral Richard Howe, 1st Earl Howe’s aide-de-camp.
-His next assignment was flag-lieutenant aboard HMS Chatham.
 Appointed commander of the Spitfire galley in February 1778, Saumarez assisted in the destruction of a rebel vessel and engaged an enemy field piece that was firing on British troops conducting a raid on Fall River, Massachusetts.
-Once French warships arrived he was ordered to burn his vessel to keep it from being captured and used by the rebels.
+Once French warships arrived, he was ordered to burn his vessel to keep it from being captured and used by the rebels.
 After being cleared of blame in the subsequent court-martial, he sailed for England aboard the store-ship Leviathan, which nearly wrecked on the rocks off the Scilly Isles.
 (Already his exploits seem too fantastic for naval fiction.)

 The Admiralty gave Saumarez command of Tisiphone, a new fireship, and he was sent with Admiral Richard Kempenfelt’s squadron of twelve ships of the line to the Caribbean to counter a French threat.
 Deemed too small to face the French ships, Tisiphone was used as a dispatch vessel, dodging the French and island-hopping in search of Admiral Samuel Hood, the Station Commander.
 In February 1782, Tisiphone was ordered back to England with dispatches, but Hood made Saumarez a Post-Captain of the third-rate Russell, and he went from commanding “55 men to nearly 550.”
 (28)